 Implementing robust internal controls is a means to an end.
 However, once implemented, stakeholders have to follow those controls.
 Naturally, as a company grows, the amount and depth of implementing internal controls like purchase approval processes will grow too – primarily if the company dedicates itself to growing among new audiences and markets.
 A system of internal controls tends to increase in comprehensiveness as an organization increases in size.

 Companies live and die by budgetary controls.
 On average, companies lose between approximately 10%-20% of their projected savings to maverick spending each quarter.
-Internal controls help by catching and curtailing unnecessary spending to ensure better company health.
+Internal controls help control costs by catching and curtailing unnecessary spending to ensure better company health.

 Compliance is necessary and straightforward to implement.
 Having the appropriate people with the proper controls and access within the audit system will optimize the financial system.
 Accountability is key.
 Compliance maintains the organization of your company or business, no matter the size.